1marc1/vxrail-pwgen/README.md

 * shred (strongly recommended)
 * column

-Of this software, you typically only need to install pwgen: `sudo apt install pwgen`

 ## Installation
 1. Make the script executable: `chmod +x vxrail-pwgen.sh`
 2. Run the script: `./vxrail-pwgen.sh`